knative/client/docs/cmd/kn_service_update.md

 ### Options

 ```
-      --async                    Create service and don't wait for it to become ready.
+      --async                    Update service and don't wait for it to become ready.
       --concurrency-limit int    Hard Limit of concurrent requests to be processed by a single replica.
       --concurrency-target int   Recommendation for when to scale up based on the concurrent number of incoming request.
 Defaults to --concurrency-limit when given.
   -e, --env stringArray          Environment variable to set.
 NAME=value; you may provide this flag any number of times to set multiple environment variables.